Last Updated on

 Benefits of Assisted Hatching

 - Assisted hatching can improve pregnancy rates.
-Hatched embryos can implant in the uterus one day earlier than those that were not hatched.
+Hatched embryos can implant into the uterus one day earlier than those that were not hatched.
 Laser-assisted hatching allows for a better chance of implantation to happen, which also improves the pregnancy rates in IVF cycles.

 - Women with multiple failed IVF cycles, women whose eggs have a thicker shell, women whose embryos are excessively thick or have been previously cryopreserved may all benefit from assisted hatching.